-Mango Thai is one of the Twin Cities’ few BYOB restaurants, which makes for economical dining.
-(We’re also fond of another BYOB place, Babani’s, a Middle Eastern gem in downtown St. Paul).
-It’s a snap to stop at the swell Solo Vino shop two blocks east of Mango Thai to pick up wine or beer–the Mango Thai servers happily bring openers and glasses with nary a corkage fee.
+Until recently, Mango Thai has been one of the Twin Cities’ few BYOB restaurants, which has made for economical dining.
+But apparently a city licensing issue has popped up to make Mango Thai dry—a huge disappointment, and one we hope the city of St. Paul will help rectify.
+(I’m also fond of another BYOB place, Babani’s, a Middle Eastern gem in downtown St. Paul).
+If and when BYOB returns to Mango Thai, a snap to stop at the swell Solo Vino shop two blocks east of Mango Thai to pick up wine or beer–the Mango Thai servers happily bring openers and glasses with nary a corkage fee.

 The Mississippi Market Co-op is on the nearby corner.
 Open until 9:30, it’s a great place to get in a little shopping while you wait for a Mango Thai table or before heading home after your meal.